Technical Leadership Institute

 Suja Joseph-Malherbe, South Africa

-Suja is an INCOSE Certified Systems Engineering Professional (CSEP) and a Solution-focused Brief Coach (ICF-ACSTHs training).
-She provides training and consultancy services in systems engineering and leadership development to individuals and organisations through Letter27.
-She is also a sessional lecturer at the Faculty of Engineering and the Built Environment at the University of the Witwatersrand delivering post-graduate courses on systems engineering.
+An INCOSE Certified Systems Engineering Professional (CSEP) and a Solution-focused Brief Coach (ICF-ACSTHs training), Suja also serves as a sessional lecturer at the University of the Witwatersrand (South Africa), where she teaches postgraduate courses on systems engineering.

 David Long, United States